Insights Accounting

 - What is Nafis, and how does it affect Abu Dhabi private-sector employers?

 - Nafis is the federal Emiratisation programme, run by MoHRE and the Emirati Talent Competitiveness Council.
 If you employ 50 or more skilled staff, it applies to you.
 You have to grow Emirati employment by a set percentage each year — currently 2% annually, working toward 10% of skilled roles by 2026.
-Miss the quota and you pay a contribution per unfilled position, currently AED 96,000 per vacancy per year.
+Miss the quota and you pay a contribution per unfilled position — Article 3(1) of Ministerial Resolution No. 279 of 2022 sets it at AED 6,000 a month from January 2023, increasing by AED 1,000 each year, so confirm the rate for the year you are budgeting.
 The payroll function's job is to keep four numbers visible at all times — skilled headcount, Emirati count, the gap between them, and your contribution exposure if that gap stays open.

 - How does ICV payroll tagging work?